-Australian bushfires claim third victim as authorities struggle to reach cut-off areas
+Three dead, several missing as Australia counts the cost of devastating bushfires

 “Weather conditions on Saturday will be as bad as they were” on Tuesday, Berejiklian told reporters in Sydney.

-While avoiding any fires, Australia’s capital was on Wednesday blanketed in thick smoke, reaching about 20 times hazardous levels, prompting health warnings.
+Australia’s capital Sydney was blanketed in thick smoke, reaching about 20 times hazardous levels, prompting health warnings.

 The smoke has also drifted to New Zealand where it has turned the daytime sky orange across the South Island.